hmrc/bucket-dir/README.md

         },
         {
             "Effect": "Allow",
+            "Action": [
-            "Action": "s3:PutObject",
+                "s3:PutObject",
+                "s3:DeleteObject"
+            ],
-            "Resource": "arn:aws:s3:::foo-bucket/*"
+            "Resource": [
+                "arn:aws:s3:::foo-bucket/index.html",
+                "arn:aws:s3:::foo-bucket/*/index.html"
+            ]
         }
     ]
 }
 ```

 * `s3:ListBucket` is required for `bucket-dir` to be able to map out the folders and objects that the bucket contains.
-* `s3:PutObject` is required for `bucket-dir` to be able to upload the generated `index.html` documents.
+* `s3:PutObject` is required for `bucket-dir` to be able to upload generated `index.html` documents.
+* `s3:DeleteObject` is required for `bucket-dir` to be able to remove redundant `index.html` documents.

 ### Example AWS configuration